I've tried all of the best coffee machines out there — these are the 9 I'd recommend for a barista-worthy brew

 Best espresso

 If you'd love a Sage machine, but don't want to pay the big bucks then buy the Bambino.
 If you have a grinder already, then you're onto a winner with this espresso machine and if not, you can use ground coffee instead.
-Our tester Millie found it made amazing espresso and that the steam wand is very quick to heat.
-It's small, unobtrusive and is speedy to pre-heat too
+In our tests, it made amazing espresso and the steam wand is very quick to heat.
+It's small, unobtrusive and is speedy to pre-heat – everything you need for a perfect espresso machine.

 If you want to level up from pod coffee, this Breville machine is a good place to start.
 It uses ground coffee and offers up great extraction and tasty resulting espressos.
 It also has a mightily powerful steam wand given the RRP of this machine, and the controls are foolproof.
 For two coffees at once, it's also a winner.
 The spout under the tamper is annoyingly quite short and it's hard to do specific coffee measures but for beginners, it'll fit the bill.